Janet Evans: Stanford University

+University of Southern California

+When the NCAA placed weekly hours limits on athletic training time, she quit the Stanford swim team to focus full time on training.
+She began training at the University of Texas at Austin the Texas Aquatic Club around 1992 under Coach Mark Schubert who helped prepare her for 1992 Olympic competition.
+Schubert served as Head women's coach in the 1992 Olympics, where Evans excelled.
+After enrolling for the Spring semester in 1993, Evans graduated from the University of Southern California with a bachelor's degree in communications in 1994, where Mark Schubert had moved and continued his coaching career.
+At USC, Evans trained under Schubert, worked out with the USC team and the Trojan Swim Club, and served as a student Assistant Coach for two seasons for the USC Women's swim team.
+She could not compete for USC, however, because she had accepted commercial endorsements in Spring, 1991 after her Sophomore season at Stanford.

+Olympics

+1988 Olympics

+At the 1988 Summer Olympics in Seoul, South Korea, she won three individual gold medals in the 400 and 800-meter freestyle and the 400-meter Individual Medley.
+At the games, she earned the nickname "Miss Perpetual Motion" due to her unique swimming style.
 In these Olympics, Evans set a new world record in the 400-meter freestyle event.
 This record stood for 18 years until France's Laure Manaudou broke it in May 2006.

 Evans held the 1,500-meter freestyle record, set in March 1988, through June 2007, when it was broken by American Kate Ziegler with her time of 15:42.54.

 Evans held the world record in the 800-meter freestyle, 8:16:22, that she set in August 1989, until it was broken by Rebecca Adlington of Britain in August 2008.
 Adlington set the new record with her time of 8:14.10 in winning the race at the 2008 Summer Olympics.
 Evans's 800-meter record was one of the longest-standing ones ever in swimming, and it went unbroken through four Olympic Games (1992–2004).
 Only the 100-meter freestyle swimming record set by the Dutch swimmer Willy den Ouden stood longer—from 1936 through 1956, during a period when international competition was interrupted by world war.